z/OS email FAQs

 Please fix the bulb in the searchlight

 A single period marks the end of the current message text.
-The receiver-SMTP will expect either another HELO command to begin a new conversion or QUIT to end the SMTP datastream
+The receiving SMTP server will expect either another HELO command to begin a new conversation or a QUIT command to end the current conversation.

-Ends the conversation and specifies the receiver must close the transmission channel
+Ends the conversation and specifies the receiving server can now close the transmission channel.

 To do it yourself, you need to encode the attachment (base 64 encoding is the most popular choice) and provide the necessary MIME headers to describe the attachment